Terbinafine Cream

 Do not use Terbinafine 1% Cream if you are allergic to Terbinafine or any of the other ingredients listed in the patient information leaflet.

-If you experience the signs of an allergic reaction, stop using Terbinafine 1% Cream and seek emergency medical attention by going straight to your nearest accident and emergency department of your nearest hospital.
+If you experience signs of an allergic reaction, stop using Terbinafine 1% Cream and seek emergency medical attention by going directly to your nearest accident and emergency department or hospital.
 Take any remaining medicine with you so that doctors know exactly what and how much you have taken.

 Signs of an allergic reaction include:

-• Severe skin itching with raised lumps, blisters or hives or a red rash.
+• Severe skin itching, accompanied by raised lumps, blisters, hives, or a red rash.

 • Difficulty swallowing or breathing, swelling of the face, mouth, throat, tongue or lips.